 America Has a Problem

-America has a big labor problem—a massive amount of highly skilled workers are retiring or have reached retirement age, and that has companies concerned.
-Not only are people at retirement age, but they also hold all of the high-level knowledge.
+America has a big labor problem: a massive amount of highly skilled workers are retiring or have reached retirement age, and that has companies concerned.
+Not only are people at retirement age, but they may also hold all of the high-level knowledge.
 Even worse, many industries are experiencing a shortage of young workers to fill the gaps.

 On the other side, many of those 50 and 60-something workers don’t want to retire.
-A Merrill Lynch-Age Wave study revealed that 72% of pre-retirees over the age of 50 want to continue working in some capacity.
+A 2014 Merrill Lynch-Age Wave study revealed that 72% of pre-retirees over the age of 50 want to continue working in some capacity.
 The study also found that 80% of those surveyed said they work in retirement because they "want to."

 According to a 2017 GAO report, companies report four key benefits to phased retirement: